amuzetnoM/syndicate/docs/dev_guide/improvements.md

 This document outlines potential areas for improvement for the Gold Standard system, aimed at enhancing its robustness, maintainability, and autonomous operation.
 These suggestions are based on a comprehensive understanding of the system's architecture, current implementation, and common software engineering best practices.

+## Implementation Status (2025-12-18)

+The following high-impact items have been implemented in the codebase as quick-win optimizations to improve throughput and concurrency:

+- **Batched / parallel market data fetches**: `QuantEngine.get_data()` now fetches per-asset data in parallel using a `ThreadPoolExecutor`, reducing wall time for data collection.
+- **Chart caching**: Chart generation (`QuantEngine._chart`) now skips regenerating PNGs when an up-to-date chart already exists (based on data timestamp), saving CPU and I/O.
+- **SQLite tuning (PRAGMA / WAL)**: The database initializer now applies pragmatic PRAGMA settings (WAL, synchronous=NORMAL, temp_store=MEMORY, cache_size, busy_timeout) to improve write concurrency and performance.

+These changes are recorded here so the remaining recommendations can be prioritized and tracked.

 ## 1. Enhanced Observability and Alerting

 *   **Consolidated Dashboards**: